 What Are Qualified Subchapter S Trusts and Electing Small Business Trusts?

-In order for a trust to be a qualified shareholder (or qualified QSST), it must meet the following conditions:
+In order for a trust to be a QSST, it must meet the following conditions:

-The Subchapter S income must be distributed 100 percent to the trust’s income beneficiary because the income must be declared on that individual’s tax returns, not trust tax returns.
-Or if the trust is a grantor trust and doesn’t have a separate tax return, the grantor declares all items of income on his or her Form 1040.
+The Subchapter S income must be distributed 100 percent to the trust’s income beneficiary.
+So in order for a trust to own S shares, it must pay out all its income to its income beneficiary.
+Or, if the trust is a grantor trust and doesn’t have a separate tax return, the grantor declares all items of income on his or her Form 1040.

-The trust may only have one income beneficiary during the lifetime of that beneficiary.
-The beneficiary must be a U.S. citizen or resident.
+A QSST may only have one income beneficiary, who must be a U.S. citizen or resident, during the lifetime of that beneficiary.
 If the trust beneficiary is a nonresident alien (a citizen of another country who doesn’t live in the U.S.) or a corporation, that trust can’t be a QSST.

 One trust instrument may create multiple QSSTs.
-If a trust instrument creates these so-called separate shares, each of the shares may qualify as Subchapter S shareholders, provided that the income beneficiaries fulfill the other requirements for S shareholders.
+If a trust instrument creates these so-called separate shares, each of the shares may qualify as a Subchapter S shareholder, provided, of course, that the mandatory income beneficiaries fulfill the other requirements for S shareholders.

-Unlike QSSTs, Electing Small Business trusts are allowed to have multiple income beneficiaries, and the trust doesn’t have to distribute all income.
+Although QSSTs must have one mandatory income beneficiary who is a U.S. citizen or resident, Electing Small Business Trusts (ESBTs) may have multiple income beneficiaries, and the trust doesn’t have to distribute all income.
 Instead, in an ESBT, the following apply: